Next Generation Managed Care

 All Ohio Medicaid providers are required to update all of their demographic information on the Provider Master File (PMF) through MITS, prior to the anticipated freeze.

-Upon completion of this project, all Ohio managed care entities will adhere to the PNM file format.
+Upon implementation of the PNM, all Ohio managed care entities (MCEs) will adhere to the PNM file format.

 - PNM & Centralized Credentialing – Find detailed information about the implementation of PNM and centralized credentialing.